pomerium/pomerium/docs/enterprise/concepts.md

 ## Policies

-A Policy defines what permissions a set of users or groups has.
+A Policy defines who has access to what based on the identity of the user, their device, and the associated request context.

 Policies can be applied to [Routes](#routes) directly, or enforced within a [Namespace](#namespaces).
 This associates the set of permissions with a service or set of services, completing the authentication model.